DevsparZeroGitHubUser/hello-world/README.md

 ### <a name="ErrorCode"></a> Possible Error Codes generated by SDKs
 Below show the list of Error Codes that will pass back to the App based on the number of fallback testing.
-Please note that the Error Code structure starts with the Error Code followed by description of the error code with dash as it's separator.
+Please note that the Error Code structure starts with the Error Code followed by description of the error code with single dash as it's separator.
 The vertical bar in the error code description represents alternative description of the error.
 ```java
 SDK_RESPONSE_TOKEN_ERROR = "300-Unable to Require Access Token.
 Please try again later.";